SirMachinegun/EBM/README.md

-# EBM
+# Experimental Blocks Mod
-Experimental Blocks Mod for Mindustry.
-This mod reveals experimental blocks that are hidden in the game.
+A Mindustry mod which reveals experimental blocks that are hidden in the game files/folder.